The Real Housewives of Hungary

-Feleségek luxuskivitelben (FLK; "Wives in Luxury") is a Hungarian reality television series that debuted on Viasat 3.
+Feleségek luxuskivitelben (FLK; "Wives in Luxury"), commonly referred to internationally as The Real Housewives of Hungary, is a Hungarian reality television series that debuted on Viasat 3.
 Developed as international installment of the Real Housewives franchise, it documents the personal and professional lives of several women residing in Budapest.

 The show on Viasat 3 was cancelled in December 2020.
 However, the format was rebooted on December 4, 2023, on the Hungarian TV channel RTL.
 The rebooted show also got a new title called: A Város Királynői - The Real Housewives of Budapest.